Risky iPhone Ultra would need to make a huge statement

 Perhaps more significantly, there would be huge pressure for this phone to deliver like no other iPhone in the history of the range.
 The iPhone Ultra would have to stand out and break new ground for the series.

-For it to simply offer the best version of the processor and camera array Apple is offering that year would be a mistake.
-It’d be a bad look if we were to look at the Ultra model and simply think: “why couldn’t this have been the Pro?”
+For Apple to simply offer the best version of the processor and camera array available that year and call it “Ultra” would be a mistake.
+It’d be a bad look if we were able to think: “why couldn’t this have been the Pro?”

 It can’t be rebrand